 Around 4,000 years ago there was a global drought that lasted for almost 200 years.
-The Trikuta reservoirs dried out.
 All the people at the Trikuta were forced to move east to the Mahanadi river, current Odisha State.
 Over time, the H moved south from Odisha to the current Telangana and Andhra Pradesh States.